profoundinventions/php-houdini/docs/_sources/array-patterns.rst.txt

 In some projects, you may encounter classes that have complex specifications of types inside of constants or properties.

-Houdini can generate methods, constants, or properties from such definitions using *Array Patterns*
+Houdini can generate completion for methods or properties from such definitions using *Array Patterns*

 .. note::